frowpta/website/pages/frow-ride/content.md

 Yes, all children under 10 need to be accompanied by a responsible adult who can keep up!
 One adult can supervise multiple children.

-## What else is happening? 🍔🧃

-There will be a BBQ at the Scout hut and refreshments for sale.
-Make sure you bring a some extra cash for after the ride.

 ## What if my child doesn't have a bike? 🚳